Expanding Small-Scale Datasets with Guided Imagination: More Related Studies

-\textbf{Difference from model transfer learning.} Based on existing large datasets (\eg ImageNet~\citep{deng2009imagenet,ridnik2021imagenet}), numerous studies have explored model transfer learning, such as model fine-tuning~\citep{li2019delta,gunel2020supervised,zhang2021unleashing}, knowledge distillation~\citep{hinton2015distilling,gou2021knowledge}, and domain adaptation~\citep{ganin2015unsupervised,tzeng2017adversarial}.
-Despite effectiveness in some applications, these model transfer learning paradigms also suffer from key limitations.
-For example, \cite{raghu2019transfusion} found that the pre-training and fine-tuning scheme does not significantly help model performance when the pre-trained datasets are very different from the target datasets (\eg from natural images to medical images).
-Moreover, model domain adaptation usually requires that the source dataset and the target dataset are paired with the same or highly overlapping label spaces, which is usually unsatisfiable in small-data application scenarios.
-In addition, \cite{stanton2021does} found that knowledge distillation does not necessarily work if the issue of model mismatch exists~\citep{cho2019efficacy}, \ie large discrepancy between the predictive distributions of the teacher model and the student model.
-The above limitations of model transfer learning also reflect the importance of effective dataset expansion: if a small dataset is effectively expanded, then various models can be directly trained on it.
-We note that some data-free knowledge distillation studies~\citep{yin2020dreaming,chawla2021data} also synthesize images, but their goal is particularly to enable \emph{knowledge distillation} in the setting without data.
+Despite effectiveness in certain applications, these model transfer learning paradigms also suffer from key limitations.
+For instance, the study~\cite{raghu2019transfusion} found that pre-training and fine-tuning schemes do not significantly enhance model performance when the pre-trained datasets differ substantially from the target datasets, such as when transferring from natural images to medical images.
+Moreover, model domain adaptation often necessitates that the source dataset and the target dataset share the same or highly similar label spaces, a requirement that is often unmet in small-data application scenarios due to the inaccessibility of a large-scale and labeled source domain with a matching label space.
+In addition, the work~\cite{stanton2021does} found that knowledge distillation does not necessarily work if the issue of model mismatch exists~\cite{cho2019efficacy}, \ie large discrepancy between the predictive distributions of the teacher model and the student model.
+The above limitations of model transfer learning underscore the importance of the dataset expansion paradigm: if a small dataset is successfully expanded, it can be directly used to train various model architectures.

+We note that some data-free knowledge distillation studies~\cite{chawla2021data,yin2020dreaming,zaheer2022teacher} also synthesize images, but their goal is particularly to enable \emph{knowledge distillation} in the setting without data.
 In contrast, our task is independent of model knowledge distillation.
-The expanded datasets are not method-dependent or model-dependent, and thus can train various model architectures to perform better than the original small ones.
+The expanded datasets are not method-dependent or model-dependent, and, thus, can train various model architectures to perform better than the original small ones.

-\section{More preliminary studies}
+\section{More Preliminary Studies}